nablarch/nablarch-document/en/development_tools/toolbox/index.rst

     - A tool that specifies the syntax and tags that are allowed to be used in JSP, and checks that only the allowed syntax and tags are used.
   * - :doc:`SqlExecutor/SqlExecutor`
     - A tool for executing SQL statements interactively.
+  * - :doc:`NablarchOpenApiGenerator/NablarchOpenApiGenerator`
+    - A tool that generates source code from OpenAPI document.

 .. |br| raw:: html